-A new slide presentation, plus several updated 3-dimensional images of the modelled LM intrusion are posted on www.bitterrootresources.com.
+A slide presentation, plus several 3-dimensional images of the modelled LM intrusion are posted on www.bitterrootresources.com.

-Under the terms of the Company's lease on the 40-acre LM Property, the 2020 advance royalty payment was US\$6,000 (paid).
+Under the terms of the Company's lease on the 40-acre LM Property, the 2021 advance royalty payment was US\$6,400 (paid).
 The lessors have granted the Company the option to reduce the current 3% net smelter returns royalty (NSR) to a 2% NSR by paying US\$1,000,000 prior to December 31, 2064.

 In February 2021, the Company entered into a minerals lease and purchase option with a privately-held corporation ("MPC") covering 80 acres of mineral rights adjacent to the LM Property.
 The MPC mineral rights host magnetic targets adjacent to the area of the LM Project currently being drilled.
 The Company paid US\$15,000 and issued 100,000 common shares to MPC.
 On the first anniversary, Bitterroot will pay US\$15,000 and issue an additional 100,000 shares.
-On the second anniversary, Bitterroot will issue a final tranche of 100,000 shares and pay US\$16,000.
-Subsequent rental payments will escalate by US\$20/acre/year.
+On the second anniversary, Bitterroot will escalate by US\$20/acre/year.
 Bitterroot will also retain the exclusive right and option to purchase the mineral rights for US\$1,000/acre for the first five years of the agreement, US\$2,500/acre in years 6 through 10, then escalating US\$2,500/acre for each subsequent five years for the first 20 years, and remaining unchanged at US\$10,000/acre thereafter.
 MPC will also retain a 2% NSR royalty on underground mining and a 3% NSR on open pit mining.
 Bitterroot can reduce both royalties to 1% NSRs through payment of US\$1,000,000 per 1%.

 In March 2021, Trans Superior Resources, Inc. entered into a Memorandum of Understanding with a privately-owned company, whereby Trans Superior has the exclusive right to negotiate the purchase of 280 acres of lands adjoining the LM Property.
-In return, Trans Superior will fund a Quiet Title action to reunite title to the abandoned mineral rights with the surface rights.
 Trans Superior has been granted immediate access to the subject lands for mineral exploration.